serlesen/microservices-bookstore/README.md

 the results in the context.
 Finally, the Wirter will read the modified data and write it in the desired destination (datasource, file or other).

+## Chapter 8

+In this chapter I use Sleuth to trace the requests between the microservices.
+Sleuth will allow to identify the requests from the source microservice to the target microservices.
+Each log will be annotated with a Trace ID and a Span ID.
+The Trace ID will be the same for all the logs created in all the microservices from the same request.
+The Span ID will maintain the value within a single microservice for a single request.
+With this strategy, I can easily identify all the logs generated in all the microservices from a single user request.

+On the other side, Zipkin will group all the information about the Traces and Spans.
+This way I can know the time consuming by each step for a single request.
+Zipkin is a trace application to allow identify slow processes in a microservices architecture.